-That’s why many customers feel obligated to tip well, even handsomely, even if they’ve received mediocre service (see The Pitfalls of Screened Service), and may feel particularly intimidated when an undeserving server is standing right next to them, looking at them.
+That’s why many customers feel obligated to tip well, even if they’ve received mediocre service, and may feel particularly intimidated when an undeserving server is standing right next to them, looking at them.

 Show Me the Money

-Eventually, we’ll all get used to the new approach.
+Eventually, we’ll all get used to this kind of approach.
 But the mobile payment process presents a compelling example of social pressure potential: It requires that two human beings judge each other within uncomfortably close proximity — no matter that it takes place at the end of a good meal.

 Onward and upward,